Forsbrook Pendant: Discovery and accession

 The pendant was found by a labourer who was maintaining a hedge at Forsbrook in Staffordshire.
 A 'young lady' took it to Isaac Whitehurst of Swan Bank, Congleton, and he wrote offering it for sale, to the British Museum, who accepted, and whose receipt, dated 28 June 1879, is for £15.
 The museum's accession number is 'M&LA 1879.7–14.1'.
-Stoke-on-Trent Museum and Art Gallery have a replica, commissioned in 1977, accession number K36.1977.
+The Potteries Museum & Art Gallery has a replica, commissioned in 1977, accession number K36.1977.

-Three similar pendants, with a gold coin solidus mounted in a garnet cloisonné setting, are held by the British Museum: a similar 7th-century pendant using an imitation of a gold solidus of the Byzantine emperor Maurice (582-602) found near Bacton, Norfolk in 1845 (BM (P&E) 1846.6-20,1), the Wilton Cross from Wilton, Norfolk with a coin of the Byzantine emperors Heraclius Constantine (613-630), and one with a coin of Valens (364-378).
+Three similar pendants, with a gold coin solidus mounted in a garnet cloisonné setting, are held by the British Museum: a similar 7th-century pendant using an imitation of a gold solidus of the Byzantine emperor Maurice (582-602) found near Bacton, Norfolk in 1845 (BM (P&E) 1846.6-20,1), the Wilton Cross from Hockwold cum Wilton with a coin of the Byzantine emperors Heraclius Constantine (613-630), and one with a coin of Valens (364-378).
 George Speake in 1970 suggested that the image of the emperor displayed on the obverse of the coin could be an object of veneration, and the setting could be a zoomorphic imitation of a Roman laurel wreath.